The Gymnosperm Database

 Remarkable Specimens

-The largest known diameter, 215 cm dbh, was measured in 2011 on a planted tree (estimated to be only 150 years old) in Bowrai, NSW (National Register of Big Trees 2012).
+The largest known diameter for an Australian tree, 215 cm dbh, was measured in 2011 on a planted tree (estimated to be only 150 years old) in Bowrai, NSW (National Register of Big Trees 2012).
+If still alive (no updates as of 2024), it is likely still the largest known.
 A tree nearly as large is known in habitat: 210 cm dbh and 35.0 m tall for a tree at Dandabah Picnic Area in Bunya Mountains National Park (National Register of Big Trees 2020).
 The tallest known, a tree in Bunya Mountains National Park on the Little Falls Trail, was measured in 2002 at 133 cm dbh and 51.5 m tall (Robert Van Pelt e-mail, 2003.01.27).

 Watt (2018) states that some of the trees in at Rose Hill Station near Sydney, Australia had been planted by 1850 and thus are 173 years old (as of 2023); ornamental specimens elsewhere in Australia are of comparable vintage.
 A variety of fanciful ages have been reported, without attribution, indicating maximum ages to 700 years.
 These are inaccurate; as detailed by Haines et al. (2018), the tree-ring structure on trees in habitat can be very difficult to interpret, leading to errors in age estimation that may exceed 300 years.
 Their study was performed on a site that had been logged in 1830, indicating the oldest trees on the site were about 185 years, but simple ring counting yielded age estimates dating back to 1689.
 Cultivated trees exist that exceed the size of the largest trees in habitat, so there is no compelling reason to expect that the oldest trees much exceed 200 years, although there is also no evidence that they do not.